Police: Connecticut man stabbed person at Johnsburg party while high on drugs

 The Warren County Sheriff’s Office responded to a house at 138 Austin Pond Road for a report of a man with stab wound.

-During the investigation, police determined that Tyler R. Malootian, of 12 East St. in Strafford, had ingested an edible gummy containing THC and became agitated and upset, according to a news release.
+During the investigation, police determined that Tyler R. Malootian, of 12 East St. in Stratford, had ingested an edible gummy containing THC and became agitated and upset, according to a news release.

 THC is the chemical in marijuana that creates the high sensation.
 Police said witnesses at the scene reported that Malootian began acting erratically.
 He eventually took a knife and stabbed a 25-year-old man in the lower back after a verbal argument between Malootian and the victim became physical, police said.